anantshri/script-collection/README.md

 script_kiddie_blocker.htaccess -> htaccess rules to protect against script kiddies.

-wadl_statistics_reporter.py -> python script to cound no of resources,methods, and parameters listed in a wadl file.
+wadl_statistics_reporter.py -> python script to count no of resources,methods, and parameters listed in a wadl file.